Sairajj06/Bladder-Cancer-Classification/README.md

-Bladder Cancer Classification using Deep Learning
+Bladder Cancer Classification using Deep Learning:

 This project focuses on the classification of bladder cancer medical images using deep learning techniques.
 The objective is to assist medical image analysis by training convolutional neural network models capable of identifying different bladder cancer categories from medical imaging data.
 Two deep learning models were used and compared in this project:
 - EfficientNetB4
 - ConvNext

-Problem Statement
+Problem Statement:

 Bladder cancer diagnosis often relies on the visual analysis of medical images by experts.
 However, manual interpretation can be time-consuming and may vary depending on experience.
 Deep learning models can assist in automated analysis of medical images by learning visual patterns associated with different cancer types.
 This project explores how modern convolutional neural networks can be applied to classify bladder cancer images into multiple categories.

-Dataset
+Dataset:

 The dataset used in this project consists of bladder cancer medical images categorised in 4 classes Dataset is split intto Training, Validation and Test with a split ratio of 70:20:10.

-Models
+Models:

-ConvNext
+ConvNext :

 Why we used ConvNext?
 - ConvNeXt is capable of learning rich spatial features, which helps detect subtle visual patterns in medical images.
 - It has shown strong performance in medical image classification and biomedical vision tasks